❤️ Code HOLIDAYDEAL50: Get $50 Off Your Prenup This Season 🎁

 Commingling inheritance

 It’s extremely important to understand commingling and how it could potentially affect your inheritance, even with a prenup.
-For instance, if you classify inheritance as separate property in your prenup and later receive an inheritance and deposit (a.k.a., commingle) a portion of the money into a joint-marital account, the court will likely deem the deposited money as community/marital property.
+For instance, if you classify inheritance as separate property in your prenup and later receive an inheritance and deposit (a.k.a., commingle) a portion of the money into a joint marital account, the court will likely deem the deposited money as community/marital property.

 To put it into perspective, let’s say you inherit $100,000, and you take $50,000 of it and put it towards your community/marital property mortgage.
 Simply taking part of your separate property (i.e., inheritance) and putting it towards a marital asset (i.e., mortgage), the court will likely find the funds to be “commingled” and, therefore, community property, subject to division.

 It generally does not matter how “small” the commingling was; the court is likely to classify the commingled assets as community/marital property.
-There is always the possibility for the beneficiary spouse (i.e., the person who received the inheritance) to raise the argument and try to prove their intentions were not to commingle the money, but the likelihood the court finding in their favor, is generally very slim.
+There is always the possibility for the beneficiary spouse (i.e., the person who received the inheritance) to raise the argument and try to prove their intentions were not to commingle the money, but the likelihood of the court finding in their favor is generally very slim.
 The bottom line?
 If you want your inheritance to stay separate, you should make sure it is marked as separate property in your prenup and keep it separate from marital assets/funds.
 We always want to stay black and white, never walk in the grey.

-The bottom line
+The bottom line on inheritance disclosure in your prenup

 Navigating inheritance disclosure in your prenup is tricky since it is like trying to hit a moving target.
 It can be nearly impossible to pinpoint the exact dollar amount that you will receive one day in the (hopefully far away) future.
 Nonetheless, inheritance disclosure is incredibly important for protecting your inheritance and your prenup, too!
+It shows a court that you, in good faith, were trying to disclose all known assets, including a potential future inheritance, even if it wasn’t the exact number.
+Not only that, but it covers you should you ever receive a very large inheritance–your future spouse can’t one day claim they weren’t properly informed in the prenup process.

 You are writing your life story.
 Get on the same page with a prenup.
 For love that lasts a lifetime, preparation is key.
 Safeguard your shared tomorrows, starting today.